ComradDoge/DogeEU4/README.md

 [h1] 04/05/2023 [/h1]

 - 1.35.2 Update.
+- Elite Mercenaries reform fixed.
 - Fixed trade companies tab in macrobuilder.
+- Monuments being gone fixed and new monument icons fixed.
 - Fixed graphical issue with Maghrebi Piracy icon in ages.
-- Elite Mercenaries reform fixed.
-- Monument fixes.
+- Bunch of other fixes and tweaks.
+If you find something that feels off, feel free to talk about it, it may or may not be intentional.

 [/quote]